 - Why did you choose to apply to the Environmental Science Graduate Program at The Ohio State University?

-On a separate sheet of paper: based on areas of research that interest you, select three members of the Environmental Science faculty.
+- Identify three members of the Environmental Science faculty whose research you feel matches well with your research interests.
 List your choices in order of preference and specify what particular research problems or fields of study interest you most.
-This will tell us your interests, as well as let us know who you are contacting.
-While faculty will sometimes peruse student applications themselves, it is up to you to contact faculty you would like to be your advisor.
+While faculty will sometimes recruit students themselves, it is up to you to contact faculty you would like to be your advisor.
 Feel free to contact more than one at a time.

 Once Your Application is Complete

 The Graduate Studies Committee of the ESGP will ONLY review applications that are complete.

 If our graduate studies committee votes to admit a student and faculty member agrees to advise a student (the faculty member will email the ESGP office confirming this), then you will be admitted to the program.

 Since the pairing process with advisors can take some time, students are encouraged to begin contacting potential advisors at the time of application.
 Faculty can request to view your application materials through the ESGP office.